Different Strategy Retreat Questions to Consider

 Here are three different strategy retreat questions to consider at your next strategic planning session to shake things up a bit:

-Often you’ll find that the reason you set things up as you did has become obsolete or irrelevant.
+Often you’ll find that the reason you set things up as you did has become obsolete, ineffective, or irrelevant.

-A company and its strategic plan can only do so much at a high performance level.
-A well-crafted strategy is ruthless in terms of focus, energy and investment.
+A company and its strategic plan can only do so much at once while performing at a high level.
+A well-crafted strategy is ruthless in terms of focus, energy, and investment.
 Rationalize wherever you can.